gtiwari-bidmc/LD_Score_Estimation_wiki/Genetic-Correlation.md

 First, download summary statistics for schizophrenia (scz) and bipolar disorder (bip) from the [psychiatric genomics consortium website](http://www.med.unc.edu/pgc/downloads).
 If your machine has the `wget` utility, you can use the commands

-	$ wget www.med.unc.edu/pgc/files/resultfiles/pgc.cross.bip.zip
+	> wget www.med.unc.edu/pgc/files/resultfiles/pgc.cross.bip.zip
-	$ wget www.med.unc.edu/pgc/files/resultfiles/pgc.cross.scz.zip
+	> wget www.med.unc.edu/pgc/files/resultfiles/pgc.cross.scz.zip

 If your machine does not have `wget`, you can just copy and paste the download urls into your browser.
 This will yield two files, named `pgc.cross.bip.zip` and `pgc.cross.scz.zip`.
-Unzip these files either by double-clicking in a GUI, or with the `unzip` command from the command line.
+Unzip these files either by double-clicking in a GUI, or with the `unzip -o` command from the command line.
-This will yield directories called `pgc.cross.bip` and `pgc.cross.scz`.
-Move the summary statistics from these directories to you current working directory with the commands
+This will yield files called `pgc.cross.BIP11.2013-05.txt` and `pgc.cross.SCZ17.2013-05.txt`.

-	$ mv pgc.cross.bip/pgc.cross.BIP11.2013-05.txt .
-	$ mv pgc.cross.scz/pgc.cross.SCZ17.2013-05.txt .

-The first few lines of the bip file should look like this:
+The first few lines of the BIP file should look like this:

-	$ head pgc.cross.SCZ17.2013-05.txt
+	> head pgc.cross.BIP11.2013-05.txt

 	snpid hg18chr bp a1 a2 or se pval info ngt CEUaf rs3131972	1	742584	A	G	1.092	0.0817	0.2819	0.694	0	0.16055